How we test cordless vacuums

 Which? tests cordless vacuums more thoroughly than anyone else.
 Read on to find out how we test to find Best Buy models.

-We've independently tested a range of big brand cordless vacuum cleaners so that you can be sure that the one your buying really does live up to its claims.
+We've independently tested a range of big brand cordless vacuum cleaners so that you can be sure that the one you're buying really does live up to its claims.

 Our reviews answer the most crucial questions about cordless vacuums: